waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

     SELECT orderdate, sum(totalprice) AS price
     FROM orders
     GROUP BY orderdate
-    --- 创建新表，使用**IF NOT EXISTS**子句
-    CREATE TABLE IF NOT EXISTS orders_by_date AS SELECT orderdate, sum(totalprice) AS price
+    --- Create a new table, using the **IF NOT EXISTS** clause CREATE TABLE IF NOT EXISTS orders_by_date AS SELECT orderdate, sum(totalprice) AS price
     FROM orders
     GROUP BY orderdate
-    --- 创建新表，schema和表nation一样，但是没有数据
-    CREATE TABLE empty_nation AS
+    --- Create a new table with the same schema as nation and no data Create Table maid
     SELECT *
     FROM nation
     WITH NO DATA